 - Patients who have significant non-liquid assets;

 - Patients whose eligibility exceeds 300% of the FPL Guidelines and thus are not eligible for financial assistance discounts on the sliding scale, but whose cumulative medical bills are so large that they are unable to pay; and

 - Any questionable situations.

 b.
-Each System Hospital is required to maintain a CHS Hospital Financial Assistance Summary (Policy Summary), in English and Spanish, which includes information explaining that it provides care that is deemed medically necessary, without regard to ability to pay, to individuals with limited financial resources, and shall explain how patients/guarantors can apply for financial assistance.
-In addition, the Policy Summary shall contain a contact number to call to obtain further information and assistance with the application process and a direct website address where copies of the CHS Hospital Financial Assistance Policy, Summary and Application may be obtained.
+Each System Hospital is required to maintain a Catholic Health Hospital Financial Assistance Summary (Policy Summary), in English and Spanish, which includes information explaining that it provides care that is deemed medically necessary, without regard to ability to pay, to individuals with limited financial resources, and shall explain how patients/guarantors can apply for financial assistance.
+In addition, the Policy Summary shall contain a contact number to call to obtain further information and assistance with the application process and a direct website address where copies of the Catholic Health Hospital Financial Assistance Policy, Summary and Application may be obtained.
 The Policy Summary document shall be offered to patients during the intake and registration process as well as provided upon request.

 d.
-CHS shall clearly post signage (in English and Spanish) through conspicuous public displays or other measures reasonably calculated to attract visitors' attention, including (at a minimum, the emergency room and admissions/registration areas, to advise patients of the availability of financial assistance.
+Catholic Health shall clearly post signage (in English and Spanish) through conspicuous public displays or other measures reasonably calculated to attract visitors' attention, including (at a minimum, the emergency room and admissions/registration areas, to advise patients of the availability of financial assistance.
 Every effort will be made to ensure that, for patients speaking languages other than those for which the financial assistance guidelines are printed, policies are clearly communicated.

 V. Collections Practices: